EliaSippola/todo-website/README.md

 # api url, match with backend location
 # backend will open api at '/todos' on default
 REACT_APP_API_URL = http://localhost:3030/todos

+# path to backend/build folder to build to server directly
+BUILD_PATH= '../server/build'
 ```

 3. Run backend and frontend